alejandroaviles/sMGPT/README.md

 #

-Run the the files 0_All.nb in folders code/ and codeNW/
+Run the the notebooks 0_All.nb in folders code/ and codeNW/.
+Then, run the file multipoles.nb.

 The input power spectra should be located in input/ where you can find a code PNW.nb to compute the non-wiggle power spectrum.

+In the modules code/0_params.m and codeNW/0_params.m you should specify the route to the power spectra with and without wiggles.
+There you can specify the kind of perturbative kernels used.

 Please contact me for any doubt.